CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Related Work

 \subsection{Text Classification}

-Text classification (TC) is a pivotal task in Natural Language Processing NLP that assigns predefined labels to text entities\cite{li2020survey}.
-Historically, TC has been performed through a two-stage process: feature extraction using techniques such as term frequency-inverse document frequency\cite{blei2003latent}, followed by applying classifiers such as support vector machines\cite{cortes1995support}.
-Deep learning has revolutionized this approach, allowing for an end-to-end methodology.
-Contemporary models, including convolutional neural networks\cite{kim2014convolutional} and long short-term memory networks\cite{liu2016recurrent}, can learn independently from raw data, bypass manual feature engineering, and enhance classification adaptability.
-The introduction of BERT\cite{devlin2018bert} marked a new phase in deep learning and has become a prevalent choice for TC research.
+Text classification (TC) is a fundamental task in Natural Language Processing NLP that involves assigning predefined labels to text entities\cite{li2020survey}.
+Historically, TC has been approached as a two-stage process: feature extraction using techniques such as term frequency-inverse document frequency\cite{blei2003latent}, followed by the application of classifiers such as support vector machines\cite{cortes1995support}.
+The advent of deep learning has revolutionized this approach, enabling an end-to-end methodology.
+Contemporary models, such as convolutional neural networks\cite{kim2014convolutional} and long short-term memory networks\cite{liu2016recurrent}, learn directly from raw data, bypass manual feature engineering, and improve classification adaptability.
+The introduction of BERT\cite{devlin2018bert} marked a significant milestone in deep learning, establishing itself as a prevalent choice for TC research.

-Graph neural networks (GNNs) have emerged as a significant development in TC.
-Some GNNs, such as TLGNN\cite{huang2019text}, TextING\cite{zhang2020every}, and HyperGAT\cite{ding2020more}, treat each document as a network of interconnected word nodes, effectively transforming the text classification challenge into a graph-based task.
-Although this method introduces a novel viewpoint, its effectiveness can diminish in situations with limited labeled data.
-On the other hand, models like TextGCN\cite{yao2019graph} and TensorGCN\cite{liu2020tensor} take a broader approach, framing the classification task within corpus-level graphs where both individual words and entire texts serve as nodes.
+Graph neural networks (GNNs) have emerged as a pivotal development in TC.
+Certain GNNs, such as TLGNN\cite{huang2019text}, TextING\cite{zhang2020every}, and HyperGAT\cite{ding2020more}, represent each document as a network of interconnected word nodes, effectively reframing the text classification challenge into a graph-based task.
+While this approach offers a novel perspective, its effectiveness diminish when dealing with limited labeled data.
+Conversely, models such as TextGCN\cite{yao2019graph} and TensorGCN\cite{liu2020tensor} adopt a broader perspective, framing the classification task within corpus-level graphs, where both individual words and entire texts are presented as nodes.
 These models use node classification techniques to identify and classify unlabeled textual elements.
-However, they may falter when handling concise textual data or data with limited contextual richness.
+However, these models often struggle when handling concise textual data or datasets with limited contextual richness.